MA3ST3R/MA3ST3R/README.md

 - 👋 Hi, I’m @MA3ST3R
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and software development
-- 🌱 I’m currently learning DSA and python
+- 🌱 I’m currently learning DSA and python and machine learning
 - 💞️ I’m looking to collaborate on data analysis and management
 - 📫 How to reach me ,this is my gmail adityakumarsingh477.hiti2020@gmail.com